quant4ds/Tensorflow_eGPU_macOS/README.md

 <details>
   <summary>Download macOS 10.13.6</summary>

-  - **For 2018 and 2019 MBPs with touch bar, you have to download a special built of the High Sierra (i.e., 17G2208).**
+  - **For 2018 and 2019 MBPs with touch bar, you have to download a special build of the High Sierra (i.e., 17G2208).**
       + It's reported that regular build High Sierra (i.e., 17G65) is not compatible with 2018 MBP with touch bar.
 I tested on my 2019 MBP and it's also no-go.
   - Four ways to download:
       + Direct download link if you can find one - I used this [17G2208](http://oceanofdmg.com/download-macos-high-sierra-v10-13-6-17g2208-app-store-dmg/);